Projects |

 Problem

-My Role
+My role

 - Integrated Leap Motion hand tracking, robot joint constraints, and visual overlays so operators could understand what the robot was about to do before committing a motion.

-Live Teleoperation
+Live teleoperation

 - Safety interlocks monitor joint velocity, collision volumes, and operator intent before commands leave the VR client.